ILIAS-eLearning/ILIAS/docs/development/security.md

 and a description of its implications.
 Please let us know if the vulnerability has been actively exploited and/or a severe incident has happened.
 Please provide all necessary steps to reproduce the issue.
-We kindly ask you to withhold full disclosure of the issue until a fix is ready and the new release has been build and made available to everyone (full disclosure about one week after the new release is published).
+We kindly ask you to withhold full disclosure of the issue until a fix is ready and the new release has been built and made available to everyone (full disclosure about one week after the new release is published).
 2. Your e-mail creates a new ticket in our internal ticket system for security issues.
 You will receive an automatic e-mail as confirmation of this.